Victor-Guerrero-Devs/css-courses/academind-css/06-positioning/notes.md

 element to absolute
 - now we can move the badge around freely inside of the package container with `top, bottom, left, right`
 -

+## Relative Positioning

+- if an element has `position: relative;` it means that it can be moved with `top, bottom, left, right`
+- unlike absolute, other elements act as if it is still in its original position
+- therefore, even if you move it off the page, not a single element will come and take over its original position

+- secondly, when you move it w/ `top, bottom, left, right`, this is in relation to its original position, not to its container
+- in contrast, `position: absolute;` moves in relation to its container not to its original position